Now also chapter 2 in the forthcoming book, The Power of the Pips, due to appear in September 2017. Stay tuned.

 — How about some trees?

-Can we think of trees, in their stylized form as batons on the cards, as having an association to the idea of building, chopping wood, and all that Zen-like attitude towards routine work that would be a good idea for us all to have, lest we want to succumb under too much pressure?
+Can we think of trees, in their stylized form as batons on the cards, as having an association to the idea of building, chopping wood and all that Zen-like attitude towards routine work that would be a good idea for us all to have, lest we should succumb to too much pressure?
 Indeed, we can think of the primary meaning of batons as ‘work’.

 — Would it make sense to associate the trees with air, then?